Murali-group/RegLinker/docs/usage.md

 through which we were able to find an *s-t* path in *G* conforming to our constraints.

-## Biological Example
+## Identifying Signaling Pathway Interactions

-For a demonstration of the algorithm's use in a biological context, please see `examples/biological/run.py`.
+Please see `run-signaling-pathway-example.py` for a demonstration of the use of RegLinker in its motivating biological context.